 - If the Principal agrees that the academy can meet the needs of your child based on the papers, this is reported to the relevant SEN Panel

-- The Principal, Assistant Principal and/or the Head of Care will arrange to visit and observe the young person in their present setting and talk to any relevant professionals about their needs
+- The Principal, Deputy Principal and/or the Head of Care will arrange to visit and observe the young person in their present setting and talk to any relevant professionals about their needs

 - If the Principal feels we can still meet those needs, they will inform the relevant SEN department and admission is arranged

 - If the Local Advisory Board, in partnership with the Principal, decide we cannot meet the child/young person’s needs the local authority is advised of the reasons for this decision in a form that can be shared with parents

 - The local authority will arrange transport in accordance with its own Home to School Transport policy